maddy-waterscan/savings-calculator/README.md

 - `waterscan.js` - logic

 ## Embed in WordPress quickly
-Option A - Custom HTML block
-1. Open `index.html` and copy the inner `<div id="waterscan-calculator" ...>...</div>` plus the button.
-2. Paste into a WordPress Custom HTML block.
-3. Also upload `waterscan.css` and `waterscan.js` to your theme or a code snippet plugin that lets you enqueue them, or paste their contents into your theme's additional CSS and a code snippet for JS.

-Option B - Enqueue files in theme or child theme
 - Place the three files in your child theme and enqueue `waterscan.css` and `waterscan.js` via `functions.php`.

 ## Custom events for analytics